XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Data analysis and results

 \subsection{Redshift measurement}

 Our X-shooter spectrum obtained at 0.58~days after the ECLAIRs trigger reveals a continuum over the whole range of the spectrum, albeit only faintly in the NIR arm.
 In the blue part of the UVB spectrum, multiple absorption lines were detected and identified as low-ionization transitions produced by Fe~\textsc{ii} $\lambda$2344, 2600, and Mg~\textsc{ii} $\lambda$2796, 2804.
-The Fe~\textsc{ii} $\lambda$2344 feature is detected with a relatively low signal-to-noise ratio.
-We fitted these lines with a Voigt profile using the \textsc{VoigtFit} Python package \citep{krogager2018a} and measured a redshift of $z_{abs} = 0.5728 \pm 0.0001$, consistent with the prompt value reported by \cite{palmerio2024a}.
-In the spectrum of the VIS arm, multiple emission lines were also identified as being due to [O \textsc{ii}] $\lambda 11\,000 \,\mathrm{km\,s^{-1}}$), as commonly observed in broad-lined events, possibly suggesting that these transitions trace material at different layers within the ejecta \citep{modjaz2016a,finneran2025b}.
+The Fe~\textsc{ii} $\lambda$2344 feature is detected with a relatively low S/N. We fitted these lines with a Voigt profile using the {\sc VoigtFit} Python package \citep{krogager2018a} and measured a redshift of $z_{abs} = 0.5728 \pm 0.0001$, consistent with the prompt value reported by \cite{palmerio2024a}.

+In the spectrum of the VIS arm, multiple emission lines were also identified as being due to [O \textsc{ii}] $\lambda 4.0^\circ$).
+We choose the uniform density medium as our reference while noting that a wind-like medium remains a possible alternative.

+Recently, some events have shown a possible preference for structured jet \citep[e.g.,][]{oconnor2023a,li2025a,srinivasaragavan2025a}.
+For the thermal subtracted dataset, we additionally consider a jet with a Gaussian structure implemented in {\sc VegasAfterglow}.
+We find consistent results with the top-hat jet model (Figs.~\ref{fig:redback_fit_model_gauss} and \ref{fig:redback_corner_AG_tophat_gaussian}), with Bayesian evidences nearly identical for the two models ($\log Z = 38.09$ for the top-hat jet and $\log Z = 38.07$ for the Gaussian jet).
+Similarly, allowing $\theta_v$ to vary does not improve the fit quality ($\log Z = 33.54$), and we consistently obtain $\theta_v < \theta_c$.

+Finally, we also investigate the possible effect of the synchrotron self-Compton (SSC) emission by enabling this component in {\sc VegasAfterglow}, but we find no significant improvement in the fit, nor substantial changes in the inferred parameters.